SoCo/SoCo/doc/data-structures-mod.rst

 items <.MusicLibraryItem>` and music service items such as tracks, albums and playlists.

-There are 9 types of :py:class:`music library items
+There are 8 types of :py:class:`music library items
-<.MusicLibraryItem>`, represented by the 9 classes that inherit from
+<.MusicLibraryItem>`, represented by the 8 classes that inherit from
 it.
 From these classes all information items are available as named properties.
 All of these items contains a :py:attr:`title
 <.MusicLibraryItem.title>`, a :py:attr:`URI <.MusicLibraryItem.uri>`
-and a :py:attr:`UPnP class <.MusicLibraryItem.upnp_class>`, so these items are defined in the :py:class:`.MusicLibraryItem` class and inherited by them all.
-For most items the ``id`` can be extracted from the URI in the same way, so therefore it is defined in :py:attr:`.MusicLibraryItem.id` and the few classes (:py:class:`.MLTrack`, :py:class:`.MLPlaylist`) that extract the id differently from the URI then overrides this property.
+and a :py:attr:`UPnP class <.MusicLibraryItem.item_class>`, so these items are defined in the :py:class:`.MusicLibraryItem` class and inherited by them all.
+For most items the ``ID`` can be extracted from the URI in the same way, so therefore it is defined in :py:attr:`.MusicLibraryItem.item_id` and the few classes (:py:class:`.MLTrack`, :py:class:`.MLPlaylist`) that extract the ID differently from the URI then overrides this property.
 Besides the information items that they all share, :py:class:`.MLTrack` and :py:class:`.MLAlbum` define some extra fields such as :py:attr:`album
 <.MLTrack.album>`, :py:attr:`album_art_uri <.MLTrack.album_art_uri>`
 and :py:attr:`creator <.MLTrack.creator>`.

-Some of the more important methods are the ``get_didl_metadata`` methods.
-These are used to produce the metadata that is sent to the Sonos® units.
-This metadata is created in a almost identical way, which is the reason that the main functionality for it is implemented in :py:meth:`.MusicLibraryItem.get_didl_metadata` and all the ``get_didl_metadata`` methods in the 9 sub classes overrides and calls this method with a single parameter.
-This could obviously have been implemented in a way where the common method would do **all** the work, and therefore remove the need for the independent methods.
-It has however been implemented in this way so the methods on the sub classes could have a specific example of what the output will look like.
+One of the more important attributes is :py:attr:`didl_metadata
+<.MusicLibraryItem.didl_metadata>`.
+It is used to produce the metadata
+that is sent to the Sonos® units.
+This metadata is created in an almost identical way, which is the reason that it is implemented in :py:class:`.MusicLibraryItem`.
+It uses the URI (through the ID), the UPnP class and the title that the items are instantiated with and the two class variables ``parent_id`` and ``_translation``. ``parent_id`` must be over written in each of the sub classes, whereas that is only necessary for ``_translation`` if the information fields are different from the default.

 Functions
 =========

+.. autofunction:: soco.data_structures.ns_tag
 .. autofunction:: soco.data_structures.get_ml_item

 PlayableItem